Arroz Caldo is a Filipino chicken rice porridge recipe, delicious yet so simple and easy to make.

 - Cook for about 25 to 30 minutes until rice is done and chicken is tender.

-- Note: If you find the mixture too sticky for your liking, add 1 cup water or chicken broth.
+- Note: If you find the mixture too sticky, add 1 cup water or chicken broth.

 - Season with fish sauce or salt.